Marlon Brando: Activism

 Brando (right) with Charlton Heston, James Baldwin, Sidney Poitier and Harry Belafonte at the March on Washington in 1963.

 Brando was also a supporter of Native American rights and the American Indian Movement.
-The March 1964 fish-in protest near Tacoma, Washington, where he was arrested while protesting for fishing treaty rights, won him respect from members of the Puyallup tribe, who reportedly dubbed the spot where he was arrested "Brando's Landing."
-At the 1973 Academy Awards ceremony, Brando refused to accept the Oscar for his career-reviving performance in The Godfather.
+In 1964, he was arrested at a "fish-in" protest near Tacoma, Washington, held to protest a broken treaty that had promised Native Americans fishing rights in Puget Sound.
+The protest won him respect from members of the Puyallup tribe, who reportedly dubbed the spot where he was arrested "Brando's Landing."
+At the 1973 Academy Awards ceremony, he refused to accept the Oscar for his career-reviving performance in The Godfather.
 Sacheen Littlefeather represented him at the ceremony.
-She appeared in full Apache attire and stated that owing to the "poor treatment of Native Americans in the film industry", Brando would not accept the award.
+She appeared in full Apache attire and stated that, owing to the "poor treatment of Native Americans in the film industry", Brando would not accept the award.
 This occurred while the standoff at Wounded Knee was ongoing.
 The event grabbed the attention of the US and the world media.
 This was considered a major event and victory for the movement by its supporters and participants.

 Outside of his film work, Brando appeared before the California Assembly in support of a fair housing law, and personally joined picket lines in demonstrations protesting discrimination in housing developments in 1963.

-He was also an activist against apartheid.
+Brando was also an activist against apartheid.
 In 1964, he favored a boycott of his films in South Africa to prevent them from being shown to a segregated audience.
 He took part at a 1975 protest rally against American investments in South Africa and for the release of Nelson Mandela.
-In 1989, Brando also starred in the film A Dry White Season, based upon André Brink's novel of the same name.
+In 1989, he also starred in the anti-apartheid film A Dry White Season based on André Brink's novel of the same name.

+Last Tango in Paris controversy

+In later years, it was acknowledged that unlike Brando and Last Tango In Paris director Bernardo Bertolucci, Brando's co-star in the film, Maria Schneider had no knowledge of the film's "butter" rape scene until just before it was shot.
+Brando is also acknowledged to have been the one who had the idea for the scene.
+Schneider had been outspoken hostile to the scene, linking it to sexual assault.